asterics/AsTeRICS-Grid/docs/documentation_user/11_voices.md

 AsTeRICS Grid uses voices from these sources:
 * **offline:** voices installed on the operating system (differs depending on platform, Windows has different voices than Android or iOS), e.g. `Microsoft David - English, offline` on a Windows computer
 * **online:** voices vary by operation system and browser.
-With some of the online voices (those from from [responsivevoice.org](https://responsivevoice.org/), e.g. `Spanish Female, online`) there can be some delay (e.g. 5 seconds or more) until the label is spoken.
-There are also random errors accessing the voice service.
+Some cloud services may introduce noticeable delays before speech playback starts and can fail without warning.

 In general, **offline voices should be preferred**, because they are most reliable and not depending on an internet connection.
-Most **problems occur with voices from [responsivevoice.org](https://responsivevoice.org/)**, which is why they only should be used if no alternatives are available.
-Android tablets offer the best options for a lot of languages.
+If you rely on online voices, expect a higher latency and make sure a stable connection is available.

 *Note: Some browsers like Internet Explorer do not support text-to-speech.
 In these browsers, speak actions will do nothing.*